jonnfrancis/trippleC/README.md

   - `Playlist.java`: Handles a collection of songs.
 - `services/`:
   - `PlaylistManager.java`: Handles playlist-related operations (e.g., adding/removing songs, navigating the playlist, file I/O).

+## Recursive Structure in Playlist Class
+The `Playlist.java` class uses a recursive structure to manage multiple playlists.
+Specifically, not only does the playlist store songs, but it also employs recursion to store other playlists.

 ## Future Enhancements
 - Ability to edit song details after creation.